erf/node-resize/README.md

 ## Contribute

 If you have ideas on how to speed up performance or improve this repo somehow, please create an issue or a PR.
 Thanks!

+Let's make the best image-resize micro service for nodejs :D